-Figure 4: A slow EPSC amplitude run-down continues during prolonged stimulation at high frequencies.
-A, EPSCs recorded during 20 sec stimulation at 200Hz (A) and 400 Hz (B) at 37°C. Stimulation artifacts were removed for clarity.
+Figure 4.
+A slow EPSC amplitude run-down continues during prolonged stimulation at high frequencies

+A, EPSCs recorded during 20 s stimulation at 200 Hz (A) and 400 Hz (B) at 37° C. Stimulation artifacts were removed for clarity.
 Blue dots indicate individual EPSC peaks, and grey lines show exponential fits of the EPSC peak amplitude decay.
-In part B, dark red dots show presynaptic action potential failures.
-Insets show normalised EPSCs at different time points after stimulus onset (stimulus artifacts were rescaled for clarity).
-Below, the latency between the positive deflection of the stimulus artifact and the EPSC peak (time to peak) are shown.
+In B, red dots show presynaptic action potential failures.
+Insets show normalized EPSCs at different time points after stimulus onset (stimulus artifacts were rescaled for clarity).
+Below, the latency between the positive deflection of the stimulus artifact and the EPSC peak (time to peak) is shown.
 Grey lines show exponential fits.